Hulidex/DevOps-learning-exercises/README.md

 ## Description

-The repository consists basically of two projects:
+The repository consists basically of three projects:

 - **OpenWeatherMap**: Directory that contains the main project.
 - **OpenWeatherMap.Tests**: Directory that contains a Test project for testing the main project.
+- **WebUI**: Directory that contains a Web based project which combines Angular.js with ASP .Net core

 ### OpenWeatherMap Project